EdCommGlobal

 Canyon Crest Academy (CCA) vs. Torrey Pines: which is better for a Carmel Valley kid?

-If I lose the CCA lottery in SDUHSD, where do I end up?
+If I don't apply to CCA / don't get into SDA in SDUHSD, where do I end up?

 Which SDUHSD middle school ranks #1 on the VOSD metric?